SummaryRead the full fact sheet

 An athlete’s diet should be similar to that recommended for the general public, with energy intake divided into:

-Athletes who exercise strenuously for more than 60 to 90 minutes every day may need to increase the amount of energy they get from carbohydrates to between 65 and 70 per cent.
+Athletes who exercise strenuously for more than 60 to 90 minutes every day may need to increase the amount of energy they consume, particularly from carbohydrate sources.

 Carbohydrates and exercise